Buriram province: Festivals

-Aside from important religious days, Songkran Day and New Year's Day, Buriram also has other local festivals such as the festival of the 5th lunar month when the locals make merit, bathe Buddha images and the aged, play traditional sports such as Saba and tug of war.
-In some areas like Phutthaisong District, there is the Bang Fai traditional rocket dance, Khao Phansa, at the beginning of Buddhist Lent and Loi Krathong.
+Aside from important religious days like Songkran Day and New Year's Day, Buriram also has other local festivals such as the festival of the 5th lunar month when residents make merit, bathe Buddha images and the aged, play traditional sports such as Saba and tug of war.
+In some areas like Phutthaisong District, it is custom to do the Bang Fai traditional rocket dance, Khao Phansa, at the beginning of Buddhist Lent and Loi Krathong.

 Demographics

-Buriram is one of the northeastern provinces with a sizable Northern Khmer population.
-The Isan language is spoken by most, but according to the most recent census 27.6% of the population also speak Northern Khmer in everyday life.
+Buriram is one of the northeastern provinces.
+The Isan and Central Thai language is spoken by most, but according to the most recent census 18% of the population also speak Northern Khmer in everyday life too.

 Symbols

 The provincial seal depicts Phanom Rung temple, a Khmer-style Hindu shrine dedicated to Shiva.
 It was in use from the 9th through the 12th centuries, when the Khmer Empire's control of the region was ended by the Thais of Ayutthaya Kingdom.
 The ruins are now preserved in a historical park.

 The provincial flower is the yellow cotton tree (Cochlospermum regium).
 The provincial tree is the pink shower (Cassia grandis).
+The Asian glass shrimp (Macrobrachium lanchesteri) is the provincial aquatic animal.

 The province's motto is "the city of sandstone sanctuaries, land of volcanoes, beautiful silk, rich culture and the best city of sport".